Aishwarya-K-R/PatientFlow-AI-Platform/README.md

 - Ready-to-deploy container images
 - Consistent and automated builds

-**☸️ Kubernetes Support**
+<h2>☸️ Kubernetes Support</h2>
 Kubernetes manifests are included for all services.
 ⚠️ **Note:**
 - Full deployment may fail on low-resource systems (e.g., Minikube) due to memory limits.
 - Its recommended to deploy on a cloud Kubernetes cluster for full setup.

-🛠️ **Steps for Implementation**
+<h2>🛠️ Steps for Implementation</h2>

 1. Clone Repository:
 - git clone **https://github.com/Aishwarya-K-R/PatientFlow-Platform.git**
 - cd PatientFlow-Platform